jackkershaw/portfolio/README.md

 ### Contact

-- fix contact form, look at examples of tailwindcss react forms
+- test on tablet size.
-- Font awesome icons for github, linkedin etc. at the bottom of page.
+- photo on right hand side (below on mobile and tablet) with icons below (Font awesome icons for github, linkedin etc. at the bottom)

 ### Design :